Foundation Programme for international students

 These programmes are aimed at high-achieving students who do not have English as a first language and whose home high school system does not allow them to apply directly to the first year of an undergraduate degree in the UK.
 They are not suitable for students who have taken A-levels or the International Baccalaureate.

 Read full details of our language and academic entry requirements.

 As a student studying on the International Foundation Programme, you will attend lectures, tutorials and classes.
 Students studying on the Science, Technology, Engineering and Mathematics pathway will also have practical and laboratory sessions.
 In addition to supervised teaching sessions, you will be expected to engage in independent study.

 Our programmes are assessed in a number of ways, including through coursework and final exams in subject units and English units.
 Students on the Science, Technology, Engineering and Mathematics pathway will also have practical assessments.

 What are my career prospects?

-Studying on our International Foundation Programme guarantees you a conditional offer from the University of Bristol.
-When you complete the programme, you can progress to an agreed degree relevant to your previous studies.
-Our qualification is also recognised by other UK universities.
+Successfully completing the programme guarantees you a conditional offer from the University of Bristol for an agreed degree relevant to your previous studies.
+Our programme is also recognised by other UK universities.

 Important disclaimer information about our courses.